Cloud hosting is one of the several ways you can host your website.

 Since cloud hosting depends on multiple servers, it can sometimes be challenging to account for unexpected outages or server failures.

-Server failures can lead to long periods of website unavailability, damaging businesses that rely on their website for revenue or customer service.
+Server failures can lead to long website unavailability, damaging businesses that rely on their website for revenue or customer service.

 Cloud Hosting Comparisons